 Hydrogenation / Converter

 During the CVD reactor process for the manufacturing of polysilicon in the SIEMENS process STC (silicon tetrachloride) is formed as a byproduct of the chemical reaction of converting purified TCS (trichlorosilane) feedstock into high quality polysilicon.
 The hydrogenation / converter is a method to take the STC exhaust stream and convert it back to TCS which is then recycled back into the polysilicon reactor for decomposition.
-This process allows the customer’s plant to operate in an environmentally friendly closed loop and maximize the utilization of the TCS feedstock.
+This process allows our customer’s plant to operate in an environmentally friendly closed loop and maximize the utilization of the TCS feedstock.

 Spang Power Electronics provides SCR Controllers, Transformers, and Power Systems to provide highly accurate controlled power to the heating elements within the hydrogenation / converter reactor.
 The process is a “thermal conversion” which requires the addition of heat to allow for the chemical conversion.